RyanBayne/plugin-codex-generator/readme.md

 ## Frequently Asked Questions ##

 ### Can I use Markdown in the DocBloc? ###
 Yes - if you have [WP-MarkDown](http://wordpress.org/extend/plugins/wp-markdown/) activated - the description part of a docbloc will support MarkDown.
-You should ensure each line of the description begins with an aesterix and then a space (`* `).
+You should ensure each line of the description begins with (an optional space), then an aesterix and then a space.

 ### The generated documentation is incomplete or looks mess - what went wrong? ###